EN

 Our team

 In the meantime, the sweet bug has also spread to the two youngest children: Jan and Julie .
 Fortunately for Anne: “I would hate it if our business fell into foreign hands.
 It's like my 5th child, I defend it just as fiercely.
-Then I would rather stop in beauty.”
+If there was no follow up I'd rather stop in beauty.”

-But that is not the issue.
-Jan enjoys creating as much as his father and enjoys nothing more than making people happy with pastries and chocolate .
+Jan loves creating as much as his father and enjoys nothing more than making people happy with pastries and chocolate .

-The great thing about a family business is that we work very closely and with a lot of love towards a common goal .
+The great thing about a family business is that we work very closely and with a lot of love towards a common goal.
 This also puts us closer to our customer, so we try to solve every obstacle in a minimum of time.
-Everyone also gets along incredibly well and does everything they can to form a good team .
+Everyone in our team gets along incredibly well and always goes the extra mile.
 But every now and then it dares to clatter.
 Especially between Bernard and daughter Julie.
-“We're a bit the same,” Bernard laughs.
-“We always say what we want to say and that sometimes causes noise.”
+“We're very much alike,” Bernard laughs.
+“We always speak our mind and that sometimes causes friction.”
 But Julie does not completely agree with this: “We never argue, do we?
-We just talk loud.”
+We just talk very loud.”

-The team also senses that joviality .
+The team also senses that joviality.
 In the workplace, Bernard and Anne are addressed as Mr. and Mrs., but once outside everyone is called by their first name.
-“Just drop it, sir.
-I don't like drinking a pint with someone who says that to me,” Bernard winks.
+“Just drop the 'sir'.
+I don't like drinking a pint with someone who says 'Sir' to me,” Bernard winks.